 Economics is the study of how people satisfy their wants in the face of limited resources.
-Micro economics deals with the behavior of individual households and firms and is the subject of this course.
+There are two main branches of economics, microeconomics and macroeconomics.
+Microeconomics deals with the behavior of individual households and firms and is the subject of this course.
+This course relates to the functioning of individual industries and the behavior of individual economic decision-making units: business firms and households and explores the decisions that individual businesses and consumers make and how these decisions are coordinated in markets.
 The course details a study on how households make decisions about what goods to buy and how firms make decisions about what to produce, how to produce and for whom to produce.
+Examining the behavior of households and firms will give us the necessary insight to understand how the interaction between consumers' demands and producers' supplies determines prices in the marketplace.